Strategy

 There are two phases of community engagement in the development of the Nar Nar Goon Township Strategy.

-Phase 1 takes place over May – June 2025.
-The community is invited to help us understand what makes Nar Nar Goon special and inform the vision and objectives of the draft township strategy.
-You can share your ideas via an online survey or a written submission.
-The closing date for submissions is 16 June 2025.
+Phase 1 took place from May – June 2025.
+The community was invited to help us understand what makes Nar Nar Goon special and to inform the vision and objectives of the draft township strategy.
+They shared ideas via an online survey or a written submission.
+The Phase 1 consultation closed on 16 June 2025.

-Council will assess and consider the results of the survey and content in the written submissions in its preparation of the draft Nar Nar Goon Township Strategy.
+Council will consider the results of the survey and content in the written submissions in its preparation of the draft Nar Nar Goon Township Strategy.

 Phase 2 will take place across November – December 2025.
 During this time the draft Nar Nar Goon Township Strategy will be exhibited and a series of community engagement opportunities will be made available.